bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 displayed.

-Step 5: Start the new BigchainDB instance
+Step 5: Start the New BigchainDB Instance
 -----------------------------------------

 Get the file ``bigchaindb-dep.yaml`` from GitHub using: